careyjames/dns-tool/README.md

 - Colorful output to highlight missing records or outdated policies.
 - Immediate feedback when you correct your DNS settings and re-run checks.

 Now, whether I’m verifying a domain has `p=reject` for DMARC or ensuring MTA-STS is properly configured, I can run one command (or open one interactive prompt) and see everything.
-That’s the power of **DNS Tool**—born out of necessity, to unify the multiple DNS checks I performed every day.
+That’s the power of the DNS Tool—born out of necessity to unify the multiple DNS checks I perform every day.

-In short: I was tired of flipping between a half-dozen DNS utilities, so I built one that does it all, with just a single command.
+In short, I was tired of switching between a half-dozen DNS utilities, so I built one that does it all with just a single command.
 ### Example Output

 This is an example of the output you can expect when running `dnstool`:
-A  purposefully horrible domain dns record monstrico.com
+A  purposefully horrible domain DNS record, monstrico.com
 ![Example Output](Screenshot-Output.png)
 ![Example Output](Screenshot-Output2.png)